Defining Data in Configs

 By themselves, integers, floats, and strings aren’t too useful, until we start assigning labels to them.
 We can do that using a type called a Map.

-Here we will make a new config where the top level object is of type Map, and both the key and value are of type String:
+Here we will make a new config with type Map, and both the key and value are of type String:

 1this is a key: this is a value